 Do staff in your program support families with infant feeding?
 Education can help to ensure they have the knowledge and skills they need to support families with their infant feeding goals.
 Below are some options for breastfeeding education.

-- Baby-friendly Hospital Initiative (BFHI) online training – Step 2 Education International
+- Baby-friendly Hospital Initiative (BFHI) online training (various options) – Step 2 Education International

-- Breastfeeding course for health care providers – Douglas College
+- Breast/chestfeeding course for health care providers (12 weeks) – Douglas College

-- Latching on: How family physicians can support breastfeeding patients – University of British Columbia (UBC) Continuing Professional Development (CBD)
+- Latching on: How family physicians can support breastfeeding patients (1.5 hours) – University of British Columbia (UBC) Continuing Professional Development (CPD)

 - Breastfeeding info A to Z – La Leche League International